How to choose the right digital marketing agency. And avoid the expensive mistake most businesses make first.

 4. What is your contract structure?

-Month-to-month is the standard for agencies that believe in their results.
+Month-to-month is the standard for agencies that believe in their results, the Clutch agency directory lists verified reviews and contract structures.
 A 12-month lock-in with no performance clause protects the agency, not you.
 A 90-day initial commitment followed by monthly is reasonable.
 Anything longer needs a clear exit clause tied to performance.

 This is the most revealing question.
 A good agency has a clear answer: they tell you in the weekly report, they bring a recommended change, and they implement it within days.
 A bad agency discovers problems when you ask about them.